1950's - In The Beginning

 were jumping around on stage and lead singers wildly gyrated to the

 delight of young fans.
-It is the Clipper Carlton that are first
+Legend has it that the Clipper Carlton

 incorporating their regular feature "Jukebox Saturday Night" into